WatsonDataPlatform/E2ELab/README.md

 ### Accelerating End to End Analytics from months to minutes...

 ## [Getting Started - Click Here](https://github.com/WatsonDataPlatform/E2ELab/tree/master/gettingstarted/)
 These labs are done using Bluemix, IBM's cloud platform.
-Before you proceed do any of the labs you will need to register for a Bluemix and Watson Analytics account and create a set of Bluemix services that are required to complete the labs sucessfully.
-Please proceed to the Getting Started section before you perform any of the labs.
+Before you proceed with any of the labs you will need to register for a Bluemix and Watson Analytics account and create a set of Bluemix services that are required to complete the labs sucessfully.

 ## [Data Engineer Lab - Click Here](https://github.com/WatsonDataPlatform/E2ELab/tree/master/dataengineer/)
 As a Data Engineer, you need to cleanse, organize, standardize, tranform and move data at scale.